bebiksior/subwords/README.md

 # Limit output to top N most frequent words
 subwords -i subdomains.txt -limit 10

+# Include statistics in output
+subwords -i subdomains.txt -stats
 ```

-The tool splits subdomains by dots (.) and hyphens (-), counts the frequency of each word, and outputs them sorted by frequency.
+The tool splits subdomains by dots (.), hyphens (-), and underscores (_), counts the frequency of each word, and outputs them sorted by frequency.